 Some of the above indicators may appear as difficult to address or support.
 What these indicators suggest (and keeping in mind these are generalised) is the existence of the following challenges:

 - poor or non-existent support externally

 - learning challenges

 Utilising existing in-house support programs such as new student career counseling (rather than waiting until they have nearly finished), scholarships, tutoring and mentoring, flexible (online) study options, formative (progressive) assessments, counseling support, research and academic skills programs, etc can be a vital component in supporting these students.

 What else?
 Many of these challenges tend to fall under “personal circumstances” in research, and are often either discounted or excluded in support offerings.
 This is our area of expertise.
 Whole-of-life, mindset, confidence, personal learning strategies, proactive learning behaviours… we help students develop in these areas.

-If you’d like to know more about how we conduct our retention assessments, coaching high-risk students or provide our learn2learn program for your students, please contact us or visit our University dedicated site.
+If you’d like to know more about how we support students through our learn2learn program, please contact us.